Operator algebras generated by left invertibles: Cowen-Douglas Operators - The Analytic Model

 \subsection{The Associated Reproducing Kernel Hilbert Space}

 As previously remarked, the general theory of Cowen-Douglas operators allows one to represent $T$ as multiplication by $z$ on a reproducing kernel Hilbert space of analytic functions over $\Omega$.
-This construction is highlighted here.
-We then connect this model to the Schauder bases associated to $T$ and $T'$ discussed in Section Two.
+This construction, when connected to the bases associated to $T$ and $T'$ in Section Two, provides an updated heurstic for the algebra $\A_T$.
 First, let us establish some notation.
 Given a set $G \subset \C$, let $G^* := \{\overline{\lambda}: \lambda \in G\}$.
 Notice that $\Omega_T^* = \Omega_T$ as a set.
 We make the following definition:

 \begin{defn}[\cite{Zhu}] Let $R \in B_n(\Omega)$.
 A holomorphic cross-section of $\gamma: \Omega \rightarrow E_R$ of the bundle $E_R$ is a \textbf{spanning holomorphic cross-section} if

 \end{defn}

 Spanning holomorphic cross-sections give rise to reproducing kernel Hilbert spaces of analytic functions.
 Indeed, fix a spanning holomorphic section $\gamma$.
 For each $f \in \HH$, define an analytic function $\hat{f}_\gamma \in H({\Omega}^*)$ as follows: